willhtang/ISDM-Group-5/Report.md

 + How Might We make recognizable potential customers to match RMs?
 + How Might We encourage RMs to get more knowledge on the holiday package?
 + How Might We provide customers sufficient knowledge using RM?s

+### Travel Company Director
++ How might we pitch the new system to the director?
++ How might we make the system more efficient?
++ How might we reduce costs in producing the new system?
++ How might we reduce the time required to create the system?

+### Tech Support Worker
++ How might we teach tech support workers how to maintain the system?
++ How might we make the system more maintainable by tech support workers?
++ How might we make the system so that it can be directly implemented over the old system without new equipment?

 ## Reflections:
 An analysis of the system requirements has led us to make few assumptions on the existing system and the new system.
 The tools that will be used in the new system such as Profiler Tool, Interactive Voice Response and Automatic Call Distributor are assumed to be compatible with the new system.
 The brainstorm concluded that the old system was inefficient and was causing a negative impact on the business total sales and therefore implementation of the new system is required.
 The following assumptions were considered: